Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Related work and contribution

 \subsection{Low-rank matrix completion}

 The low-rank assumption is grounded in the observation that the real-world datasets inherently possess, or can be effectively approximated by, a low-rank matrix structure \cite{Chen18}.
 It plays a pivotal role in enhancing the efficiency of algorithms.
-The algorithms for the low-rank matrix completion typically leverage convex or non-convex optimization in Euclidean spaces \cite{jain13, Recht09, Mazumder2010a, cai2010singular, Candes08, Candes10, Hardt2014}, or employ Riemannian optimization \cite{Vandereycken13, Ngo12, cambier2016robust, bian2024preconditioned}.
-The convex methods are the most mature and have strong and well-understood theoretical guarantees.
-The nuclear norm relaxation draws inspiration from the success of compressed sensing \cite{Chen18, Moitra18, cai10, fazel10} in which $\ell_1$ norm minimization is used to recover sparse signal instead of $\ell_0$ norm.
+The algorithms for the low-rank matrix completion typically leverage convex or non-convex optimization in Euclidean spaces \cite{jain13, Recht09, Mazumder2010a, Candes08, Hardt2014}, or employ Riemannian optimization \cite{cambier2016robust, bian2024preconditioned}.
+The majority of research has focused on uniform or Bernoulli sampling models, which usually require the matrix to be incoherent (Definition~\ref{def:coherence}).
+Among these approaches, convex methods are the most developed and provide strong, well-understood theoretical guarantees, with a sample complexity of $\mathcal{O}(nr\ln^2 n)$ for incoherent matrices, where $n=n_1+n_2$.
+The nuclear norm relaxation draws inspiration from the success of compressed sensing \cite{Chen18, Moitra18, fazel10} in which $\ell_1$ norm minimization is used to recover sparse signal instead of $\ell_0$ norm.
 The matrix rank may be expressed as the $\ell_0$ norm of the singular values vector $\mathbf{\sigma}$, while the nuclear norm is defined as its $\ell_1$ norm.